Italy vote may bring opposite of what country needs

 Monti imposed austerity policies and brought borrowing back under control, winning plaudits from European partners.

-But the billionaire media magnate burst back in December in an extraordinary blitz of television appearances, belying his age, that halved centre-left Pier Luigi Bersani’s 10-point poll lead over the former premier’s centre-right coalition.
+But the billionaire media magnate burst back in December in an extraordinary blitz of television appearances, belying his age, that halved center-left Pier Luigi Bersani’s 10-point poll lead over the former premier’s center-right coalition.

 Berlusconi, a born showman and master communicator, backed by a television empire, has won back voters by attacking a hated housing tax imposed by Monti and offering to pay it back, something his opponents say is an impossible vote-buying trick.